Leading Neuroscientist: Stress Leaks Through Skin, Is Contagious, Gives You Belly Fat! Dr Tara Swart

 TL;DR

-• Stress is contagious and can leak through the skin, affecting those around you and contributing to belly fat accumulation through cortisol pathways
+- Stress is contagious and can literally leak through the skin, affecting those around you and contributing to visceral belly fat accumulation

-• Neuroplasticity allows your brain to rewire itself throughout life, enabling habit change and recovery from trauma through deliberate practice and visualization
+- Neuroplasticity allows your brain to rewire itself throughout your life, making it possible to break bad habits and overcome trauma through conscious effort

-• Nature exposure, purposeful living, and strong relationships are critical for brain health and can help prevent neurodegenerative diseases like Alzheimer's and Parkinson's
+- Nature exposure, purposeful living, and strong relationships are critical biological requirements for mental health and stress resilience

 Episode Recap